enesisaoglu/rmis_ws/README.md

 ## Current Status
 - **Robot Model**: URDF (`rmisurdf.urdf`) defined in the `rmis` package, with STL models and Gazebo-compatible configurations.
 - **Kinect Integration**: Uses the `kinect2_bridge` package to process RGB and depth data at QHD resolution (30 FPS, CPU-based depth method).
 - **Pose Estimation**: The `pose_estimation` package processes Kinect data with MediaPipe to detect key joints and publishes 3D coordinates to `/pose/joint_poses`.
-Inverse kinematics drives robot joint movements.
+Inverse kinematics handles robot joint movements.
 - **Visualization**: The `gazebo.launch.py` file launches Gazebo, RViz, and `robot_state_publisher` to visualize the robot and its environment.
 - **Web Interface**: The `robot_control_ui` package runs a Flask server with a web interface for real-time monitoring and manual joint control.